wvenialbo/GOES-DL/README.md

 easy-to-use interface to access data for scientific analysis, research, and other applications.

+**Attention GOES-16 Data Users! (updated on 4/7/2025):**

+On April 7, 2025 at 15:10 UTC, the GOES-19 satellite was declared the
+Operational GOES-East satellite.
+Shortly following the transition of GOES-19 to GOES-East, all data distribution from GOES-16 will be turned off.
+GOES-16 will commence drifting to the storage location at 104.7°W. All GOES-19 data are available back to beta product declaration dates.

 ## Key Features

 - **Real-time GOES 4th Generation Satellite Data (GOES Series R)**: Access